vavkamil/awesome-vulnerable-apps/README.md

 - [XXE Lab](https://github.com/jbarone/xxelab) - A simple web app with a XXE vulnerability.
 - [docker-java-xxe](https://github.com/pimps/docker-java-xxe) - Docker image to test XXE attacks in java with tomcat.

+### Request Smuggling

+- [Varnish HTTP/2 Request Smuggling](https://github.com/detectify/Varnish-H2-Request-Smuggling) - This repository a docker-compose file to setup a local environment that is vulnerable to CVE-2021-36740 Varnish HTTP/2 request smuggling.

 ## Technologies